AseemWangoo/flutter_programs/README.md

 GoogleSignIn.zip -> Using firebase, created sign in and sign out process with Google.
 Contains 2 files, main.dart(for displaying buttons) and Detail Screen.dart (for displaying data from firebase)

 MLKit.dart -> Start using Machine Learning to detect text from images.

+imagepicker.dart -> Select the image from the gallery/camera and it gets displayed on the screen.